Turkey - Formalities

 In addition, this service is available to all foreign patients and tourists for health-related issues and includes translations of medical reports of foreign patients treated in the hospitals under Ministry of Health.

 Each yacht must purchase a transit log at the first port of entry.
 The cost is not high, approx. 40 Euros.
-This is the travel document for the yacht during her stay in Turkey and states the yacht's master, owner and intended ports in Turkey.
+This is the travel document for the yacht during her stay in Turkey and states the yacht's master, owner, crew and intended ports in Turkey.

 There used to be an inventory section on page 1 of the transit log.
-However now that agents must be used, cruisers report that they are no longer asked for an inventory list.
+However if an agent is used, cruisers report that they are no longer looking for an inventory list.

-Foreign flag yachts may cruise on the routes shown in their transit log and call and anchor at harbours along the route where there is no customs office, for sightseeing purposes, on condition that there are no other restrictions.
+Foreign flagged yachts may cruise on the routes shown in their transit log and call and anchor at harbours along the route where there is no Customs office, for sightseeing purposes, on condition that there are no other restrictions.

-The transit log is valid for one year (365 days) and is renewable ad infinitum.
-Your boat needs to leave the country (for one day) at least once every five years.
+The transit log is valid for one year (365 days) and is renewable several times.
+The boat needs to leave the country (for one day) at least once every five years.
 The transit log remains valid even if the yacht is laid up.
 If the owner leaves without the yacht, the transit log will still be valid on return provided that date is within the 365-day period.

 The transit log is single entry, if you check out, you need to buy a new one at re-entry.
 The existing Transit Log must be cancelled and a new one obtained if there is a change of owner.

-Any crew changes must be entered on the log and authorised by the Harbourmaster at the port where the change takes place.
+Any crew changes must be entered on the log and authorised by the Harbour Master at the port where the change takes place.
 This does not mean guests - joining and leaving in Turkey - just longer term crew.

 The Transit Log can now be used as "proof of accommodation in Turkey" for every crew member listed on it, when applying for a Residence Permit.